Creation of an inflationary universe out of a black hole

+In conclusion, our result may also suggest that our Universe may have been created from a black hole in the previous generation in the cosmos.

-\textit{Acknowledgements.} We would like to thank D.~Yamauchi, T.~Suyama, and Dong-han Yeom for helpful discussions.
-This work was partially supported by JSPS Grant-in-Aid for Scientific Research 15H02082 (J.Y.), Grant-in-Aid for Scientific Research on Innovative Areas No. 15H05888 (J.Y.), and a research program of the Advanced Leading Graduate Course for Photon Science (ALPS) at the University of Tokyo (N.O.).
+\textit{Acknowledgements.} We would like to thank Daisuke Yamauchi, Teruaki Suyama, and Dong-han Yeom for helpful discussions.
+This work was partially supported by JSPS Grant-in-Aid for Scientific Research 15H02082 (J.Y.), Grant-in-Aid for Scientific Research on Innovative Areas No. 15H05888 (J.Y.), Grant-in-Aid for JSPS Fellow No. 16J01780 (N.O.), and a research program of the Advanced Leading Graduate Course for Photon Science (ALPS) at the University of Tokyo (N.O.).